Joyce Kilmer (1886 - 1918) - Author of Trees and Other Poems

 Little Rascals 10-Video Collection has been released again under the Hallmark label.
 Volume 10 may be purchased from Amazon.com.

-The "perfect tree" chosen for the Rockefeller Center Christmas Tree for 2004 came from Suffern, an area well known to Joyce Kilmer, and mentioned in the poem "The House with Nobody in It."
+The "perfect tree" chosen for the Rockefeller Center Christmas Tree for 2004 came from Suffern, an area well known to Joyce Kilmer, and mentioned in his poem "The House with Nobody in It."

 Tree-Planting Ceremony, September, 1955: my cousins Robert and Ann participated in planting a tree in memory of their grandfather Joyce Kilmer during the dedication of the Ford Plant in Mahwah, NJ; they were assisted by Charles N. Feldman, then Mayor of Mahwah, and Henry Ford 2nd.
 Detail from a Herald-Tribune Photo by Ira Rosenberg.